zhilongwang/PolymorphicCanaries/README.md

 ### Compile Your Program or Project

-1. For small program, compile your application with the following (GNU GCC) flags:
+1. For single file program, compile your application with the following (GNU GCC) flags:
 ```
 $ gcc -fstack-protector-all -fplugin=<PROJECT_SOURCE_DIR>/GCC_PLUGIN/PolymorphicCanaries.so demo.c -o demo
 ```

-2. For Larger projects, adding
+2. For large projects, adding
 ```
 -fstack-protector-all -fplugin=<PROJECT_SOURCE_DIR>/GCC_PLUGIN/PolymorphicCanaries.so
 ```